timothyguo86/codewars-javascript/.github/pull_request_template.md

 #### Checklist

 - [ ] Test coverage added for new code (80% - 100%)
-- [ ] Zero Sonar issues for new code
+- [ ] Zero eslint issues for new code
 - [ ] This change requires a documentation update
 - [ ] Only necessary file/line changes committed
 - [ ] Meets syntax/styling coding standards